Sofronijev/mobile-challenge-ai-chat/README.md

 - Added an animated indicator to show when the AI is preparing a response.

 - Implemented a weather widget displaying city name and temperature in Fahrenheit, which can be toggled to Celsius by tapping the arrow icon.
 The weather condition is displayed based on the temperature.

+- Added a Null screen that appears when there are no messages in the chat, showing some suggested messages.